I love film photography and all things crafty that help me create decorative items with my unique touch.

 At night or indoors, it is also a good idea to use the flash that comes with the camera.

 The shutter speed is the time that the diaphragm of the photographic lens remains open once you press the shutter button.
-Together with the aperture setting it regulates how much your film is exposed to light.
+Together with the aperture setting, it regulates how much your film is exposed to light.

-The Diana camera only comes with two shutter speeds.
-"N" stands for normal and corresponds to a speed of approximately 1/60 of a second.
+- N - This stands for normal and corresponds to a speed of approximately 1/60 of a second.
 This is the one I recommend you to use for everyday photos.

 Quick Settings Guide for Diana F+